apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/subscribe.md

 - Email [dev-subscribe@hugegraph.apache.org](mailto:dev-subscribe@hugegraph.apache.org) through your email account, and then you will receive a confirmation email.
 - Reply to the confirmation email to confirm your subscription.
 Then, you will receive another confirmation email.
 - Now you are a subscriber of the mailing list.
 If you have more questions, just email the mailing list and someone will reply to you soon.
-- If you want to unsubscribe from the mailing list, just email [dev-unsubscribe@hugegraph.apache.org](mailto:dev-unsubscribe@hugegraph.apache.org) and follow the steps in the confirmation email.

 You can subscribe to the mailing list anytime you want.
 Additionally, you can check [historical emails / all emails](https://lists.apache.org/list.html?dev@hugegraph.apache.org) easily (even if you are not subscribing to the list).